New England Patriots Tried To Trade Rob Gronkowski In April But He Threatened To Retire, ‘ESPN’ Reports

 “The Patriots had been discussing a trade with a few teams, and Gronkowski wouldn’t have reported to any of them, according to sources,” the report noted.
 “Gronkowski wanted to play in New England, with Tom Brady, or nowhere at all.”

-It’s not clear what the Lions would have given up in return for Gronkowski, but given the market he likely would have netted a series of top draft picks.
+It’s not clear what the Lions would have given up in return for Gronkowski, but given the market, he likely would have netted a series of top draft picks.

 The Patriots ended up changing course and signed Gronkowski to a reworked contract that gave him $4.3 million in new incentives for the season.
 Gronkowski had a base salary of $8 million for 2018 and $9 million in 2019 before the restructure, NFL.com reported.